How to set up parental controls on Google Home

-My kids love talking to Google using one of our various Google Home speakers.
+My kids love talking to Google using one of our various Google Home ($129.00 at Dell Home) speakers.
 And I was brave enough to let them have full access to Google's Home platform and all it has to offer -- until I changed the rules.

 Nothing nefarious happened.
 Nut when Google announced the Pretty Please feature during Google I/O, I decided to finally set up parental controls.
 Because if my kids are going to use a smart speaker, they may as well be polite in the process, right?